 Remember, a healthy smile is a vital part of your overall well-being.
 Early detection and treatment of gum disease can help prevent serious health problems down the road.

-offers a comfortable and welcoming environment for patients seeking dental care.
+Urgentdent offers a comfortable and welcoming environment for patients seeking dental care.
 Call us at 219-513-0555 or visit our website to schedule an appointment.